LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 GeoSharding: Shared key based on geography and shards themselves are geo-located.

 ### Consistent Hashing
-Hashing: maps a wide range of input to a fixed range of output.
+Hashing: maps a wide range of input to a fixed range of output.  \
-Distributed Caching: A hashtable that is distributed among multiple nodes.
+Distributed HashTable: A hashtable that is distributed among multiple nodes.
 Due to limitation of memory, hash table is split among multiple servers.
-The keys are distributed among several servers.
+The keys are distributed among several servers. \
+Scenario: Load balancing, Distributed Caching(key-value pair) server = hash(key) mod N \
+The key is retrieved from corresponding server.  \
+Problem: what if no of servers change.
+Keys need to be redestributed to include the new server.
+Lot of change in distribution.
+Most of keys are redistributed. \
+Solution:Consistent Hashing \
+Distributes position on a hash ring.
+Index is independent of number of servers.   \
+server = between 0 and 360 ( circle) \
+distribute keys and servers in the ring(same circle) \
+Each object key will belong in the server whose key is closest, in a clounterclock wise direction ( or clockwise).
+To find out which server to ask for a given key, we need to locate the key on the circle and move in the ascending angle direction until we find a server. \

 ## Load Balancing